 Phone: + 55 – 11 – 30 90 89 00

-The Japan House is open from Tuesday to Saturday from 10 a. m. to 10 p. m., Sunday to 6 p. m., entrance to the exhibitions is free.
+The Japan House is open from Tuesday to Saturday from 10 a. m. to 10 p. m., and Sunday to 6 p. m.
+Entrance to the exhibitions is free.

 Now, don’t you miss one of the most important Kobras right behind this building depicting another Brazilian art hero, namely star-architect Oscar Niemeyer!

 If you happen to visit Curitiba, make sure to go to the museum designed by Oscar Niemeyer which is, obviously, dedicated to his work.